-A brilliantly simple book.
-A bus driver has to step away from his bus so tells the reader: "Don't let the pigeon drive the bus."
+Don't Let the Pigeon Drive the Bus! is a brilliantly simple book.
+It starts with a bus driver, who has to step away from his bus so tells the reader: "Don't let the pigeon drive the bus."
 This seems like a silly request, but soon a pigeon appears on the scene and starts in with "Hey, can I drive?"
 Being told no, he launches into "ever-escalating, increasingly silly bargaining" that captures "the essence of unreasonableness in the very young."
 (School Library Jrnl)

 We love this book.
 Willems has a talent for creating deceptively simple stories that really speak to kids.
 When adults read this book, they inevitably think "Oh, that is so brilliant."
 And when kids hear it for the first time, they inevitably recognize something familiar in the pigeon's theatrics.
 The simplicity of the illustrations is truly part of the magic.
 Mo Willems has such a wonderful talent for imbuing his illustrated characters with an overabundance of personality!

 This book won a Caldecott Honor in 2004!

 Level: Preschool - Grade 2

 Guided Reading: I